-It is no secret that chicken noodle soup is a winter classic, but what if I told you that you could turn potatoes into noodles using your spiralizer and make a very similar chicken potato noodles soup with lesser calories.
+It is no secret that chicken noodle soup is a winter classic, but what if I told you that you could turn potatoes into noodles using your spiralizer and make a similar chicken potato noodle soup with fewer calories?
 That is exactly what we are doing today.

 I’ll be honest when I first thought about this recipe I wasn’t too sure about changing up such a classic recipe by adding potatoes in chicken noodle soup.
 However, to our surprise, both my husband and I agreed that this version was just as good as the original one.
 So here I am with a skinnier version of our favorite soup; Potato Noodle Chicken Soup.